WereszczynskiGroup/WASP/README.md

 #### Analyzing a DNA Minicircle (General Format Trajectory)

 For this example, we will analyze a DNA minicircle ***axis curve trajectory*** generated from the same minicircle trajectory as used in the previous examples.
 Since the general format assumes that the file give is already an axis curve, WASP will skip straight to the writhe caluculation routines and many of the WASP functionalities are not able to be used.
-For general trajectories, the **nbp** argument is simply the number of points on the axis curve.
+For general trajectories, the **nbp** argument is simply the number of points on the axis curve in each frame.
 This time, we run (in the trajectory\_preprocessing directory):

 `python master_UI.py general ../examples/minicircle.general 108 1 100 minicircle_data 0 -pw -di --smooth -c`